mynk-tmr/notes/DSA/1-Theory.md

 - *branch and bound*
 - *backtracking*: generate sub-solution, check who satisfy constraints, then proceed it with to generate further solutions

+## Heap Memory

+- large area of memory that a program can allocate and deallocate during its execution.
+- stored in RAM and is global, meaning it can be accessed and modified from anywhere in the program
+- allocated during program execution and stores objects and data structures that last longer than stack memory
+- When an object is created, it's stored in heap space, while stack memory contains a reference to it.
+- Heap memory is used by all parts of an application, while stack memory is only used by one thread of execution.
+- heap manager is a library code that manages the heap for the program.
+The programmer makes requests to the heap manager, which then manages the internals of the heap.
+The allocation function reserves a block of memory of the requested size in the heap and returns a reference to it.
+- Heap memory has a slower allocation of variables in comparison to variables on the stack.
+Heap memory can also have fragmentation when there are a lot of allocations and deallocations.

 ## Caches

 Average time to access memory